 Witnesses to harassment are strongly encouraged to promptly report the incident to a member of the managing board for consideration of further action.

 Staff members who have questions about this code should speak with a managing team member.
 These are guidelines, not rules, but they will be enforced, up to dismissal from staff.
-Matters that cannot be resolved internally at the Daily Trojan will be referred to the Director of Student Publications, who will communicate with the Vice President of Student Affairs.
+Matters that cannot be resolved internally at the Daily Trojan will be referred to the Director of Student Publications, who will communicate with the Vice President for Student Life.

 Infringement or violation of the journalistic and/or internal standards outlined in the Code of Ethics can be reported through the incident report form — under anonymity, if requested — and will be subsequently brought up with the managing board for resolution or enforcement of penalty.